Your privacy and experience are our priority

 • Quality Control Plan (QCP): A QCP outlines the specific quality standards and procedures that must be adhered to throughout the project lifecycle.
 It includes roles and responsibilities, inspection protocols, and documentation processes.

-• Inspection Test Plan (ITP): This plan details the inspections and tests required at various stages of construction to ensure compliance with quality standards.
+• Inspection and Test Plan (ITP): This plan details the inspections and tests required at various stages of construction to ensure compliance with quality standards.
 It specifies when and how these tests will be conducted, as well as acceptance criteria.

 • Work Method Statement (WMS): A WMS provides a detailed description of how specific tasks will be performed, including safety measures and quality controls.
 It serves as a guide for workers to execute their tasks correctly and efficiently.